Concept Mapping My Academic Writing Course

 “Before you Grade” considerations

-After discussing some strategies “before you grade,” I swith to pragmatic suggestions “while you grade.”
+After discussing some strategies “before you grade,” I switch to pragmatic suggestions “while you grade.”

 Slide 7.png